Early Childhood Philosophy and Pedagogy

 - demonstrate an awareness of current approaches to, and debates about early childhood curriculum and pedagogy.

-- observe and interpret children's play/inquiry experiences in terms of what they reveal about, and their potential for facilitating children's learning and development.
+- observe, document and interpret children's play/inquiry experiences in terms of what they reveal about, and their potential for facilitating children's learning and development.

 - analyse environments and materials that foster children’s learning through play and inquiry